NREL/OpenStudio-ERI/docs/source/outputs.rst

 ERI______Home_Hourly.csv
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If the ``--hourly-output`` argument is provided when running the workflow, a CSV file of hourly outputs is written for each of the homes simulated (e.g., ``ERIReferenceHome_Hourly.csv`` for the Reference home).
+If the ``--hourly-output`` argument is provided when running the workflow, a CSV file of hourly outputs is written for the Reference/Rated Homes (e.g., ``ERIReferenceHome_Hourly.csv`` for the Reference home).

 The hourly output CSV files currently include: